 Getting to the Apache Trail

-For some people, getting to the Apache Trail takes just a few minutes (east Mesa, Apache Junction) but for some of you, this will be a day trip.
-However you get there, you need to take U.S. 60 east all the way to Apache Junction to the cutoff for AZ 88/Idaho Road.
-AZ 88 is the Apache Trail, but first you have to drive through a bit of Apache Junction to get to the fun part.
+For some people, getting to the Apache Trail takes just a few minutes (east Mesa, Apache Junction), but for some, this will be a day trip.
+No matter how you get there, you need to take U.S. 60 east all the way to Apache Junction to the cutoff for Arizona Route 88-Idaho Road.
+Although Arizona Route 88 is the Apache Trail, you have to drive through a bit of Apache Junction to get to the fun part.

-There are many stops that can be made along the way.
-Your trip might take 2 hours, or it might take 7 hours or longer.
-It just depends on the route you take, and how many stops you make!
-You are driving in the Superstition wilderness area, home of the Lost Dutchman State Park, and a part of Arizona known historically for mining.
-Shortly after turning onto AZ 88, you'll come upon Goldfield Ghost Town.
-It is a tourist attraction.
-We didn't have time today to make that stop.
-We were headed to Tortilla Flat.
+There are many stops that you can make along the way.
+Your trip might take two hours, or it might take seven hours or longer.
+It just depends on the route you take and how many stops you make.
+You are driving in the Superstition Wilderness area, home of the Lost Dutchman State Park, and a part of Arizona known historically for mining.
+Shortly after turning onto Arizona 88, you'll come upon Goldfield Ghost Town.

 03 of 10

-Canyon Lake is about 15 miles from where AZ 88, the Apache Trail, begins.
-The road is winding, but fully paved.
-Drive slowly, and for heaven's sake, don't drink before driving this road.
-Courtesy and care are key.
-There will be slow moving vehicles and people stopped on the road.
-Please leave all your aggressive tendencies home.
-Don't leave your camera at home.Continue to 4 of 10 below.
+Canyon Lake is about 15 miles from where Arizona 88, the Apache Trail, begins.
+The road is winding but fully paved.
+Drive slowly.
+There will be slow-moving vehicles and people stopped on the road, so you'll have to be patient.Continue to 4 of 10 below.

 04 of 10